Dogs that bark excessively often become a major problem in our community. Some people think it is normal for dogs to bark consistently. It isn't.

 - Send them barking dog behaviour information.

-A period of 14 days is generally allowed for the dog owner to firstly assess the issue, to take action to make improvements if necessary.
+NOTE: A period of 14 days is generally allowed for the dog owner to firstly assess the issue, and to take action to make improvements if necessary.